yli3/GetData_CourseProject/README.md

 - `tidy.average.txt`

 ### Return value
-Finally, `run_analysis` will also return the two tidy datasets in a named list.
+Finally, `run_analysis` will return the two tidy datasets in a named list.